Maria Garcia (Arizona politician)

-Maria Garcia is an American politician.
+Maria Garcia is an American politician who served as a member of the Arizona State Senate.

 Career

 In 2010, her husband Jorge Luis Garcia, a state senator died.
 She was appointed to fill his seat by Governor on November 10, 2010.
 In 2018, she was a candidate midterm to fill a seat on the Pima Community College Board of Governors.
 She was elected.